AdobeDocs/experience-platform.en/help/segmentation/api/schedules.md

 ## Next steps

 After reading this guide you now have a better understanding of how schedules work.
-For more information on other Segmentation API endpoints, please read the [Segmentation developer guide](./getting-started.md).